-No, the vaccines are not live and they do not contain the HPV virus and therefore, cannot cause the HPV infection.
-The vaccines do not contain thiomersal or any other preservative.
-For a full list of excipients, healthcare professionals should read the manufacturer's Summary of Products Characteristics (SPC) see https://www.medicines.org.uk/emc/product/7330/smpc
+No, the vaccine is not live and it does not contain the HPV virus and therefore cannot cause the HPV infection.
+The vaccine does not contain thiomersal or any other preservative.
+For a full list of excipients, healthcare professionals should read the manufacturer's Summary of Products Characteristics (SPC) see www.medicines.org.uk/emc/product/7330/smpc